10 – Silent Running

 # 3 – Over My Shoulder

-One of Mike + The Mechanics’ biggest UK hits is “Over My Shoulder,” which was written by the band’s leader, Mike Rutherford, and the song’s singer, Paul Carrack.
+One of Mike + The Mechanics’ biggest UK hits is “Over My Shoulder,” written by the band’s leader, Mike Rutherford, and the song’s singer, Paul Carrack.
 The protagonist of the song is reflecting on his relationship with his ex-girlfriend.

-# 2 – All I Need Is a Miracle
+# 2 – All I Need Is a Miracle.

 # 1 – The Living Years